bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 At the campground, we were surprised to see two sets of fresh bear tracks – a sow and a cub apparently – leading back to the trailhead.
 We continued down the trail mindful that we were following bear tracks.
 We soon encountered two women who were also headed back.
 They seemed nervous about the bears, and their agitated dog kept barking.
 The four of us hiked out together, but we never saw any bears.

-Postscript: After returning to the area we discovered what I think is a much better route to reach Mosquito Mountain.
+Postscript: After returning to the area, I found what I think is a better route to reach Mosquito Mountain.
 See Ramp Peak.

 MOVIE